8char/AtlasFramework/docs/panels/button.md

 ---

+# AtlasUI.Button :: SetAwaitingResponse <internal>INTERNAL</internal>

 ```lua
 <AtlasUI.Button>:SetAwaitingResponse(awaitingResponse: boolean)
 ```

-<internal>INTERNAL</internal> Used to set if the button should be awaiting a response, this will in turn change its own text to reflect the loading image and such.
+Used to set if the button should be awaiting a response, this will in turn change its own text to reflect the loading image and such.

 ## Arguments